Dan0sz/host-analytics-locally/1.3/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that inserts the Analytics tracking code into the header, saves the analytics.js file locally and keeps it updated using wp_cron().
+A plugin that inserts the Analytics tracking code into the header or footer, saves the analytics.js file locally and keeps it updated using wp_cron().

 == Description ==